 3. Take care of minor edits in-house.

 Too often, I’ll see brands asking for very small edits from writers.
-My favorite is probably “could you please change this word to X?”
+My favorite is probably, “could you please change this word to X?”

 In the time it took you to write that comment, you could have already changed the word.

 Even though the writer is working for YOU, there does need to be a certain amount of mutual respect.
-If you ask for many edits like the example above, the writer will soon realize the amount of hand-holding you need to bring a piece of content over the finish line.
+If you ask for many edits, like in the example above, the writer will soon realize the amount of hand-holding you need to bring a piece of content over the finish line.
 As a result, they might ask for more money on future assignments.

 4. Provide feedback, edits, AND the final version to freelance writers

 I understand that the entire point of finding a writer to come on board is to offload some of your work.
 But in the beginning, it IS going to take more time.
 However, the ROI moving forward is worth it.